Ofor-David/serverless_mern_app/Backend/README.md

 # Backend Setup

-This contains information on the backend setup for this project.
-It is built using modern serverless architecture principles and is designed to be scalable, efficient, and easy to deploy.
+This document outlines the backend setup for this project.
+It follows modern serverless architecture principles and is designed to be scalable, efficient, and easy to deploy.

 ## Features
 - **Serverless Architecture**: Built using AWS Lambda and API Gateway.